How Much Does It Cost to Remodel Kitchen in Florida? (2026 Guide)

 Florida-Specific Considerations

-How to Save Money on Kitchen Remodels in Florida
+How to Save Money on Kitchen Remodel in Florida

 When to Remodel Your Kitchen — Warning Signs

-How to Hire a Kitchen Contractor in Florida
+How to Hire a Kitchen Remodeling Contractor in Florida

 1. Verify their Florida license at MyFloridaLicense.com.
-You need a Certified General Contractor (CGC) or Certified Building Contractor (CBC).
+You need a Certified or Registered Certified General Contractor.
+Do not hire handymen for major work.

 2. Confirm active insurance.
 Ask for a Certificate of Insurance showing general liability (minimum $1 million) and workers comp.
 Call the insurer directly to verify.